-• In person: Opening hours are Mon-Fri 8.30am-5.30pm, Sat 9.00am-1.00pm

-• By email: sales@prestigedesignww.co.uk

-• By telephone: 01582 883222

-• By cheque: This can be sent either direct to Prestige or into the school with the completed order form.
+- In person: Opening hours are Mon-Fri 8.30am-5.30pm, Sat 9.00am-1.00pm - By email: sales@prestigedesignww.co.uk - By telephone: 01582 883222 - By cheque: This can be sent either direct to Prestige or into the school with the completed order form.

-To order from My Clothing please go to www.myclothing.com
+To order from Tesco Uniform Embroidery Service please go to tesco.com/ues

-- Select Bramingham Primary School and you'll see all the customized items you can buy. - Choose the quantity and sizes you'd like, then add them to your basket. - Pay easily with a debit or credit card at the checkout. - Your embroidered items will be delivered free within 14 days.
+- Select Bramingham Primary School from the list and you'll see all the customized items you can buy. - Choose the quantity and sizes you'd like, then add them to your basket. - Pay easily with a debit or credit card at the checkout. - Your embroidered items will be delivered free within 14 days. - You can also browse Tesco's full range of non-embroidered school uniforms and children's clothing all year round at tesco.com/clothing